bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 <br>

-By grouping features and content into their own blocks, allows us to associate content and their actions together.
+By grouping features and content into their own blocks, it enabled us to associate content and their actions together.
 For example, providing presentation actions within the presentation area vs. in the top right left corner.

-Also, this provides our development community with a framework for building on top of the existing client.
+Also, this design provides our development community with a framework for building on top of the existing client.
 If they are adding a new action for the presentation, they will know exactly where to place this button.
 Or if they are looking to build a new module, they will know that modules are their own block.

 Below we'll outline two examples of building on top of the HTML5 client.